Maximize Your Home's Value: A Guaranteed Strategy

 2. The after-renovated price

-3. The renovation scope and budget
+3. The best and most effective renovation scope and budget

 Let’s start with the as-is price.
 Most (all?) agents make a guess.
 How lazy is that?
 Maybe their dartboard is in the shop getting repaired?
 Isn’t there too much money at stake for guesswork?